 Raise your monitor so that a line that divides the top one third of the monitor from the bottom two thirds is at eye level.
 If you’re on a laptop, consider the use of an accessory mouse, keyboard and/or monitor.
 Use a document holder to get things up off the desk surface or even attached to the side of your monitor.

 Take breaks throughout your workday and occasionally stand against a wall with your heels, bum, shoulder blades and head all touching behind you.
-This will remind your body it can go that way too rather than always forward!
+This will remind your Healthy Body it can go that way too rather than always forward!

 There are several other considerations requiring some time and effort to improve.
 Things like our sleeping position, what we’re sleeping on, what pillow we’re using, how we watch TV and how we carry things.

 It’s not just sitting at a computer that’s culprit–stylists, hygienists and mechanics all have jobs that can cause posture issues.
-Any other tasks, habits, routines, and sports that promote asymmetry and a forward body position should be optimized for technique and balanced with cross-training whenever possible.
+Any other tasks, habits, routines, and sports that promote asymmetry and a forward Healthy Body position should be optimized for technique and balanced with cross-training whenever possible.

 Finally, if your posture has markedly changed and you’d like to try and recover some of its beauty to preserve your health, or if you’re experiencing symptoms like headaches, neck pain, numbness/tingling into the arms already, it’s a great idea to contact a health care provider skilled in restoring as much structure and function to your system as possible.